domtriola/neural-style/aws_setup.md

 docker-machine create --driver amazonec2 --amazonec2-instance-type p2.xlarge --amazonec2-ami ami-00f58efbe2355e30c --amazonec2-root-size 50 neural-style
 ```

+**NOTE:** if the AMI used above doesn't exist you can create a new one with the steps outlined in the next section.

 ## Create from deep learning base image

 ```bash